abdullahabduljabbarab/CLEARANCE/Docs/Design/TechnicalArchitecture.md

 ## Purpose

-Architectural companion to the Systems Design and C++ Scaffold documents.
+Architectural companion to the [Systems Design document](/Docs/Design/SystemsDesign.md) and [C++ Scaffold document](/Docs/Design/CppScaffold.md).
 Where the Systems Design describes what each system does and the C++ Scaffold documents the class-level API, this document describes how the sim is put together at runtime: who owns what, what ticks in what order, how data flows between systems, where the C++ and Blueprint boundaries sit, how objects are created and torn down, and how the network layer plugs in.

 CLEARANCE is a portfolio demonstrator and training-simulation prototype.
 This document describes the runtime architecture that carries the sim, not the certification artefacts an operational programme would require.